 More Dog Breeds and Further Research

-Not sure if the Dutch Shepherd is the right dog breed for you?
+Not sure if the Dutch shepherd is the right dog for you?
 It is always important to do your research and consider whether you can offer the right type of home for a breeds personality traits and exercise requirements.
 If you want to look at some other similar breeds, why not read about:

 There’s a whole world of potential dog breeds out there—with a little research, you can find the right one to bring home!

 Why are the wire-haired Dutch shepherds rare?

 No one really knows why there are so few wire-haired Dutch shepherds bred or available worldwide.
 It's estimated that there are about 500 wire-haired Dutch shepherds in the world, and only a handful are in the United States.

 This breed is very affectionate, so a Dutch shepherd will always nudge you for belly rubs.
 This dog will also feel comfortable resting paws on your lap and rubbing its face into your arms or legs.
 But in general most dogs, including the Dutch shepherd, do not like to be squeezed tight during cuddling sessions, though a few breeds may allow a hug now and then.

 Are Dutch shepherds good dogs for first-time owners?

 A Dutch shepherd may not be the best choice for a first-time dog owner.
 That's because this breed needs a lot of daily exercise, mostly in the form of running.
 If a first-time owner is not aware of how much physical and mental stimulation, as well as training, that this superior intelligent dog needs, the match may not last because the dog will begin to act out in destructive ways.

 "Dutch Shepherd Dog Breed Information".
 American Kennel Club, https://www.akc.org/dog-breeds/dutch-shepherd/.